 Bonn climate talks aim to set stage for Lima meet

-Following a week of discussions in October, UN climate negotiators meeting in Bonn, Germany were able to reach two updated draft decisions on national climate action contributions and pre-2020 climate ambition, respectively, for delegates to consider when they meet this December in Lima, Peru.
+Following a week of discussions, UN climate negotiators meeting in Bonn, Germany were able to reach two updated draft decisions on national climate action contributions and pre-2020 climate ambition, respectively, for delegates to consider when they meet this December in Lima, Peru.

 The talks are part of an ongoing effort by nearly 200 nations under the umbrella of the UN Framework Convention on Climate Change (UNFCCC) to seal a new multilateral agreement on climate change by December 2015, which would replace the current regime, known as the Kyoto Protocol, when it expires at the end of this decade.

-“Governments are keeping the negotiations on track towards Paris 2015 and doing so with an increasing level of engagement, clarity, and creativity on how that agreement is likely to look,” said Christiana Figueres, Executive Secretary of the UNFCCC Secretariat after the October ADP session.
+“Governments are keeping the negotiations on track towards Paris 2015 and doing so with an increasing level of engagement, clarity, and creativity on how that agreement is likely to look,” said Christiana Figueres, Executive Secretary of the UNFCCC Secretariat after last week’s ADP session.

 “All eyes will now be on [this December’s COP in] Lima where the key litmus test of that engagement and ambition will be the emergence of a concise and credible draft agreement to be further refined in 2015,” the UN climate chief continued.